-What Is Personal Branding?
-And Why Is It Important?
+What is Personal Branding?
+And Why is it so Important?

 If ever Mark Zakurberg disappeared, and there had to be someone else in the picture for branding Meta, and let’s go further, if the person replacing Mark is Will Smith; will you resist having a different attitude towards your Facebook and the way you use it?
 Believe it or not: no, you can’t resist having a totally different attitude, just because of the change of the first face of an organization.